The dual complex of $\mathcal{M}_{1,n}(\mathbb{P}^r,d)$ via the geometry of the Vakil--Zinger moduli space: Topology of dual complexes

 where $\tilde{D} \to D$ is the normalization of the boundary divisor.
-A point of the fiber product can be thought of as a point $x$ on a codimension $p$ stratum, together with an ordering $\sigma$ of the branches of $D$ at $x$.
-Thus $x$ is a stable map from a curve with $p$ nodes, and $\sigma$ is an ordering of the nodes of the curve.
-We can connect $(x, \sigma)$ with $(x, \sigma')$ by a path in the fiber product whenever $\sigma$ and $\sigma'$ are related by an automorphism of the dual graph of $x$.
-Thus we can identify
+A point of the fiber product can be thought of as a point $x$ on a codimension $p + 1$ stratum, together with an ordering $\sigma$ of the branches of $D$ at $x$.
+Stratifying by the isomorphism types of the $(0,n,d)$-graphs, we can thus write the above fiber product as

-where two edge-labelled graphs are equivalent if they are related by an isomorphism.
-The face maps of $\Delta_{0, n}(d)$ come from smoothing nodes.
-There is thus an equivalence between the categories underlying $\Delta_{0,n}(d)$ and $\Delta^{\mathrm{vir}}_{0,n}(d)$.
-As a consequence, the geometric realization of the resulting complex coincides with $\Delta_{0, n}^{\mathrm{vir}}(d)$ as we have defined it. \end{proof}